Rhett Titus

-Everett Lawrence Titus (born September 15, 1987) is an American professional wrestler working for Ring of Honor (ROH).
+Everett Lawrence Titus (born September 15, 1987) is an American professional wrestler.
+He is currently performs on the independent circuit.
+He is best known for his time in Full Impact Pro (FIP) and Ring of Honor (ROH).

 He began his training in the ROH Wrestling Academy, where he won the ROH Top of the Class Trophy.
 He would work for ROH from 2006 until 2022.
 He began under the character of Addicted to Love, but later he created the team All Night Express with Kenny King, winning the ROH World Tag Team Championship.
 The team disbanded when King left ROH and worked as singles wrestler, sometimes as The Romantic Touch masked character.
 He won the ROH Tag Team Championship one more time with Tracy Williams and the ROH World Television Championship, until he left ROH after the promotion was bought by Tony Khan.

 Early life

 Raised in Lacey Township, New Jersey, Titus played prep football at Lacey Township High School, graduating in 2005.

 Professional wrestling career

 Training

 Titus began training at the ROH Wrestling Academy with Austin Aries at the age of 17, and was later trained by Bryan Danielson at the academy.
 He was one of only two people in his class, the other being Mitch Franklin.
 Titus later said that he "hated training with Bryan" at the time, but was grateful for it later as it made him "a more dedicated wrestler".